puregome/notebooks/README.md

 ### Nu.nl

-1. Run code blocks 1, 3 and 4 of the notebook [selenium-test.ipynb](selenium-test.ipynb), after updating the name of the file in URLFILE in code block 4
+1. Run code blocks 1, 3 and 4 of the notebook [selenium-test.ipynb](selenium-test.ipynb), after updating the name of the file in URLFILE in code block 1
-2. Restart the notebook and run code blocks 1 and 6, after updating the name of the file in URLFILE in code block 6 to the same value as under code block 4, and changing the name of the new downloads directory.
-This takes many hours to complete
+2. Restart the notebook and run code blocks 1 and 6, after changing the name of the new downloads directory in code block 6.
+This process takes many hours (even days) to complete
 3. The notebook can be copied and several copies can be run in parallel
 4. When the notebooks have finished: delete all files of sizes 1 and 3 in this month's directory and rerun the notebooks
 5. Repeat step 4 until no articles with comments are found